 A formal Change Management Policy has been defined by the Dropbox Engineering team to ensure that all application changes have been authorized prior to implementation into the production environments.
 All changes are stored in a version control system and are required to go through automated Quality Assurance (QA) testing procedures to verify that security requirements are met.
 Our software development lifecycle (SDLC) requires adherence to secure coding guidelines, as well as screening of code changes for potential security issues via our QA and manual review processes.
 The Dropbox Security team is responsible for maintaining infrastructure security and ensuring that server, firewall, and other security-related configurations are kept up-to-date with industry standards.

-Find more details about our security architecture in our Dropbox Business security whitepaper.
+Find more details about our control and visibility features in our Dropbox Business security whitepaper.